Kirby-Thompson distance for trisections of knotted surfaces

 \begin{proof} Let $\Gamma$ be the dual tree to $S$ in $\Sigma$.
-If $Z$ is a relative tangle, consider the vertex $r$ containing $\boundary \Sigma$ as the root.
-Let $V_3$ be the number of vertices of $\Gamma$ of nonroot vertices of degree $\geq 3$, $V_2$ the number of non-root vertices of $\Gamma$ of degree $2$ and $V_1$ the number of vertices of non-root vertices of degree $1$.
-Note that by the Euler characteristic,
+If $\Sigma$ is a disk, let $r$ be vertex of $\Gamma$ corresponding to the component containing $\boundary \Sigma$ and consider it to be the root of $\Gamma$.
+If $S$ is sphere, then $\Gamma$ does not have a root.
+For $n = 1,2$, let $V_n$ be the number of non-root vertices of $\Gamma$ of degree $n$.
+Let $V_3$ be the number of non-root vertices of degree at least 3.
+By the degree formula for graphs,